feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 135 Susan Abeyasekere, "Slaves in Batavia: Insights from a Slave Register", in A J S Reid (ed), Slavery, Bondage and Dependency in Southeast Asia (1983.
 New York: St. Martin's Press), p.
 299.

 136 F de Haan, Oud Batavia, p.
-531; V | van de Wall, Indische Landhuizen en Hun Geschiedenis (1932.
+531; V I van de Wall, Indische Landhuizen en Hun Geschiedenis (1932.
 Batavia: G Kolff & Co), pp. 83-84.

 137 See Gouvernementsbesluit, 27 December 1846, no. 7; Victor Purcell, The Chinese in Southeast Asia, p.
 408; Sartono Kartodirdjo, Protest Movements in Rural Java.
 A Study of Agrarian Unrest in the Nineteenth and Early Twentieh Centuries (1973.
 Singapore: Oxford University Press), p.
 47.